Local region-learning modules for point cloud classification: Introduction

 In order to define spatial relationships within the point cloud, some deep learning architectures involve organization of the point data in a hierarchical manner \citep{Qi2017PointNet2, Li2018PointCNN, Thomas2019KPConv}.
 At each organizational layer, the point cloud is subsampled to obtain representative points (sampling), then a local region around each representative point is defined (grouping) for aggregation of point features within this region.
 Similar to the spirit of Convolutional Neural Networks (CNN), the number of representative points is reduced at each layer and their corresponding receptive fields are widened.
 While the features of numerous points in the first layers encode local surface information, the features of fewer points in subsequent layers represent more of the global structure.

 The organization of the point cloud in such hierarchical manner depends on two design choices: 1) Determination of the representative points, and 2) The size of the neighborhood defined by the representative points at each layer.
 In PointNet++ \citep{Qi2017PointNet2}, which is one of the first 3D point-based deep learning approaches, the representative points are selected using Farthest Point Sampling (FPS), and the neighborhood size is fixed to a layer-specific radius value for all representative points.
-In order for the network reconsider these choices in a task-dependent manner, we propose two local region-learning modules: 1) Center Shift Module (CSM), and 2) Radius Update Module (RUM).
+In PointCNN \citep{Li2018PointCNN}, another architecture that organizes point clouds hierarchically, representative points are selected using random sampling.
+Dilated $K$ nearest neighbor search is employed for grouping, where the dilation factor and $K$ control the size of receptive fields.
+In order for the network to rearrange the locations and sizes of receptive fields in a task-dependent manner, we propose two local region-learning modules: 1) Center Shift Module (CSM), and 2) Radius Update Module (RUM).

 Farthest point sampling, random sampling, and grid sampling are widely used techniques to define representative points that cover the point cloud.
 We propose the employment of the Center Shift Module to infer the appropriate replacement of each representative point using the local information surrounding it.
 Similarly, Radius Update Module, as opposed to using a layer-specific fixed radius for grouping around all center points, alters the radius (i.e. the size of the receptive field) for each center point.
 CSM and RUM learn to infer the replacement of the points and the radii of their receptive fields, respectively, through training with loss functions specified for a particular task; object classification in our study.